junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean's shoulders sink down.
 "He... sorta also made sure about that.
 He said the spell is bound to my soul.
 So unless I actually change my mind, the curse stays.
 And..." he blushes slightly.
 "I know I'm not going to change my mind any time soon...
 Or ever."
 He glances at Cas.

-Cas frowns deeply.
+Cas frowns deeply, missing the look and glance, thinking hard on the problem.
 "This is making the case very tricky then.
 Only very fundamental spell and elements can be bound directly to the soul, and the stronger the soul is, the more powerful the spell is.
 Of course we don't want to hurt you or your soul," he pauses meaningfully for a long beat, staring at Dean's hand for another long moment, before looking up to meet Dean's eyes.
 "Have you considered following the rule, picking the easier choice of the two?"

 "What?"
 Dean blinks.